Dionne quintuplets: Adult years

+All nine of the siblings of the quintuplets have died, the most recent in 2021.
+Only one quintuplet, Annette, is alive today.
+Yvonne died in 2001.
+Cécile died on July 28, 2025, at the age of 91.

 Museums

-The original family homestead was moved around 1960 to a location on Highway 11B (near the present Clarion Resort), and again in 1985 to North Bay and converted into the non-profit Dionne Quintuplets Museum.
-The museum was first located at the intersection of Highway 11 and the Trans Canada Highway and features many artifacts from the quints' early days and their growing years.
+The original family homestead was moved around 1960 to a location on Highway 11B, near the present Clarion Resort, and again in 1985 to North Bay where it was converted into the non-profit Dionne Quintuplets Museum.
+The museum was first located at the intersection of Highway 11 and the Trans Canada Highway and featured many artifacts from the quints' early days and growing years.
 As of October 2016, the museum closed, and the city of North Bay was considering selling the building as surplus, though a petition was circulated by citizens to have it designated and preserved as a historical structure.
 In 2017, plans surfaced for the city to sell the building, and relocate it to a fairground in the village of Sundridge 75 km south of North Bay.

-On November 9, 2017, the City of North Bay announced plans to move the house on November 19 to a new site in downtown North Bay (on Oak Street in a vacant area between Marina Point Retirement Residence and Discovery North Bay Museum, a former CPR Station c.
-1903) and reopened in spring 2019.
+On November 9, 2017, the City of North Bay announced plans to move the house on November 19 to a new site in downtown North Bay, on Oak Street in a vacant area between Marina Point Retirement Residence and Discovery North Bay Museum, a former Canadian Pacific Railway Station c.
+1903, and reopened in spring 2019.

 A second museum, the Callander Bay Heritage Museum, also features many artifacts from the Dionne quintuplets and is located in the previous home of Dr. Dafoe.